Getting Started: photoSentinel Tempo

 Refer back to the setup tutorial in Step 3 for on-site installation tips.

 The following links contain additional information you may find helpful, to get the most out of your project.

-You can estimate your system’s month-to-month cellular data usage in advance to budget accordingly.
+- Estimate your data usage: You can estimate your system’s month-to-month cellular data usage in advance to budget accordingly using our Data Calculator.